paddy-joyce/starter-academic/content/publication/Joyce_etal_2020_MarineSteam/index.md

 publication: "*Marine Pollution Bulletin*"
 publication_short: ""

-abstract: Biofouling by marine organisms can result in a variety of negative environmental and economic consequences, with decontamination procedures remaining problematic, costly and labour-intensive.
-Here, we examined the efficacy of direct steam exposure to induce mortality of selected biofouling species: *Mytilus edulis*; *Magallana gigas*;
-*Semibalanus balanoides*; *Fucus vesiculosus*; and an *Ulva* sp.
+abstract: "Biofouling by marine organisms can result in a variety of negative environmental and economic consequences, with decontamination procedures remaining problematic, costly and labour-intensive.
+Here, we examined the efficacy of direct steam exposure to induce mortality of selected biofouling species: *Mytilus edulis* ; *Magallana gigas*; *Semibalanus balanoides*; *Fucus vesiculosus*; and an *Ulva* sp.
 Total mortality occurred at 60-sec of steam exposure for *M. edulis* and juvenile *M. gigas*, at 30-sec for *S. balanoides*, while 300-sec was required for adult *M. gigas*.
 Application of steam reduced the biomass of *F. vesiculosus* and significantly reduced *Ulva* sp. biomass, with complete degradation being observed for *Ulva* sp. following 120-sec of exposure.
 Accordingly, it appears that steam exposure can cause mortality of biofouling organisms through thermal shock.
-Although preliminary, our novel and promising results suggest that steam applications could potentially be used to decontaminate niche areas and equipment.
+Although preliminary, our novel and promising results suggest that steam applications could potentially be used to decontaminate niche areas and equipment."